DevSkillsHQ/transaction-management-backend-level-1/README.md

 We have created a set of boilerplate projects for different tech stacks to help you get started quicker.

-To import a desired boilerplate project:
+To import a boilerplate project:

 1. Check out [this list](https://help.alvalabs.io/en/articles/7972852-supported-coding-test-boilerplates) to pick a desired boilerplate and copy its name (e.g., `backend-boilerplate-php-laravel`).
 2. Go to the "Actions" tab of your GitHub repository and select the "Setup boilerplate" workflow in the left side panel.